unixbhaskar/UEFI_Linux_Boot_Process_From_Userland/README.md

 console-mode keep
 ```

 This is bare minimal.
-You can replace the OS of your choice in the default entry, so , the curson will always place on it.
+You can replace the OS of your choice in the default entry, so , the cursor will always place on it.